sp-Homogeneous Linear Orderings

-The notion of relative computable categoricity is well studied in computable structure theory as an alternate notion of simplicity for structures.
-Extensions of this idea, such as the relative $\Delta_2^0$ categoricity mentioned above, form a hierarchy of complexity above relative computable categoricity with each level allowing more computational power to calculate isomorphisms between copies of the given structure.
-The above theorem connects the purely model theoretic notion of weak homogeneity and the computability theoretic categoricity hierarchy, suggesting that this fortuitous connection merits further investigation.
-An important problem here is whether the converse of this result holds in general or for certain classes of structures.
+This notion of complexity is of independent interest.
+For example, Dzoev and Goncharov \cite{DG1980} and independently Remmel \cite{Rem81} characterized the relatively computably categorical linear orderings.
+Furthermore, McCoy \cite{McCoy2003} characterized the relatively $\Delta_2$ categorical linear orderings.
+The above theorem connects the purely model-theoretic notion of weak homogeneity and the computability-theoretic categoricity hierarchy, suggesting that this fortuitous connection merits further investigation.
+An important problem regarding this connection is whether the converse of this result holds in general or for certain classes of structures.
 As we observed for plain linear orderings, the converse of the above result holds.
-This is also the case for equivalence relations.
-It was shown in \cite{AC17} that this is not the case for trees under the predecessor function, and that not every relatively $\Delta^0_2$ categorical injection structure is weakly homogeneous, even though every computably categorical injection structure is.
-More recent work in \cite{ACN20} analyzed Boolean algebras and abelian $p$-groups.
-In both classes, they provided characterizations of the weakly homogeneous structures.
-The main result in \cite{ACN20} was that there are computably categorical abelian $p$-groups that are not weakly homogeneous, yet every computable categorical Boolean algebra is weakly homogeneous.
+Between the papers \cite{AC17} and \cite{ACN20}, results along these lines were proven for many structures of importance in classical mathematics.
+For example, equivalence relations, trees under the predecessor function, injection structures, Boolean algebras, and Abelian $p$-groups have all been analyzed.

-With all of this in mind, we take a different approach to weak homogeneity in this paper.
+We take a different approach to weak homogeneity in this paper.
 We consider linear orderings, but not the plain linear orderings considered in \cite{AC17}.
-Instead, we analyze linear orderings with additional structure; we add a function that outputs the successor of each point, should it exist, or returns the same point if there is no successor and an analogous function for the predecessor.
-We study linear orderings that become homogeneous or weakly homogeneous when enriched with this additional structure, or so-called \textit{sp-homogeneous} or \textit{weakly sp-homogeneous} orderings.
+We consider linear orderings equipped with a total successor and predecessor functions, $s$ and $p$.
+Here $s(x)$ is the successor of $x$, if one exists, and otherwise $s(x) = x$; similarly, $p(x)$ is either the predecessor of $x$ or equals $x$.
+The successor and predecessor relations on linear orderings capture the relatively intrinsically computably enumerable information about orderings in much the same way that dependence captures that for vector spaces.